 As well as being an efficient air purifier, buddleias are brilliant plants for wildlife.
 No matter how high up your balcony is, these plants will grow in full sun, part shade, wind, salty air, or dry shade.

 They can be invasive, and spread incredibly easily, especially in wetter climates, but regular deadheading will keep them under control.

 There is truly no better plant for attracting wildlife, and transporting you away from busy city balcony life.
 For more info, check out our ultimate how to grow and care for Buddleia guide.

 Here are more air purifying plants to grow in your home.

 By nature, palm lilies are rainforest plants.
 And against all our better instincts don’t require that much water to thrive, because in their natural habitat, most water is rapidly drunk by surrounding trees, leaving them to adapt to dry shade.

 Their palm like-foliage adds an instant tropical impact to your garden, and they’re hardy throughout Australia.
-I'm certain you will find our growing and planting cordyline ultimate Australian guide quite useful.
+I'm certain you will find our growing and planting Cordyline Australian guide quite useful.

 Camellias are where tea comes from.
 In full sun, you can harvest and dry the young leaves to make a cup of tea, but in part shade, they grow slowly, providing reliable structure, which is easy to prune and keep to whatever size you need.